Falklands pay tribute to 1982 fallen on Liberation Day

 Prior to the ceremony, a thanksgiving service was held at Christchurch Cathedral, and members of the Falkland Islands Defence Force, British Army and Royal air force formed a parade to mark the occasion.
 A public reception hosted by the Falkland Islands Government and held at the Stanley Town Hall wrapped up the day’s proceedings.

-The day was also observed by the Falkland Islands Government in London, where MLA Mark Pollard laid a wreath at St Paul’s Cathedral.
+The day was also observed by the Falkland Islands Government in London, where MLA Leona Roberts, MLAMark Pollard laid a wreath at St Paul’s Cathedral.
 The Falklands’ representative to the UK and Europe, Richard Hyslop, laid a wreath at the Falkland Islands Memorial Chapel, Pangbourne College, on Sunday.

 Return to normal after Covid